 New South Wales for students

 New South Wales is one of the most student-friendly regions in the world.
 Not only does it have superior quality higher education, but it also has a wealth of culture and an abundance of natural beauty for students to enjoy.
-And then there is the entertainment.
-It’s hard to beat Sydney, the vibrant capital city, for entertainment, from the ever-so-posh opera to the clubs that come alive at night.
+And then there’s the entertainment.
+It’s hard to beat Sydney, the vibrant capital city of NSW, for entertainment, from the ever-so-posh opera to the clubs that come alive at night.

 Public transport is not a problem and the healthcare system is top-notch.